 - Put on protective clothing and a neoprene apron.

-- Open the 205 hardener and 105 resin packets with the help of scissors and empty them into the provided mixing cup (the quantity is pre-measured, so make sure you empty the entire contents)
+- Open the 205 hardener and 105 resin packets with the help of scissors and empty them into the provided mixing cup (the quantity is pre-measured, so make sure you open the entire contents)

 - Quickly add a small amount of 406 adhesive filler to the mixture and stir gently to incorporate.
 (If you’re not quick enough, the mixture may start to gel)